treeform/genny/README.md

 ## Why add Nim binding support for a Nim library?

 "Can't you just import your cool library in Nim?"
-We though it was important to test the library in a what we call Nim-C-Nim sandwich.
+We thought it was important to test the library in a what we call Nim-C-Nim sandwich.
 It makes sure everyone uses your library API the same way.
 This also means you could ship huge Nim libraries as DLLs and use them in your Nim programs without recompiling everything every time.